Business and Peace: The Impact of Firm-Stakeholder Relational Strategies on Conflict Risk (with Brian Ganson and Witold J. Henisz)

 Counterproductive Social Activism in a Polarized Market Exchange (with Zhao Li and Stanislav Markus)

-Direct and Adjacent Experience with Intergroup Conflict Risk in MNCs’ Decisions to Enter High-Risk Environments (with Anne S. Jamison)
+Intergroup Conflicts and Investment Decisions in High-Risk Environments (with Anne S. Jamison)